The Ten Worst Days of the Year for Alcohol-Related Car Crashes

 New Year’s Day and July 4 Top the List of Dangerous Days

-On the average day between 2011-2015, 59 people were killed nationwide in car accidents involving a driver, cyclist, or pedestrian with a blood alcohol content (BAC) of 0.08% or higher.
+On an average day between 2011-2015, 59 people were killed nationwide in car accidents involving a driver, cyclist, or pedestrian with a blood alcohol content (BAC) of 0.08% or higher.
 On New Year’s Day for that same time period, the number rises to 83 deaths.
 In the IIHS study, the institute found that there were 352 deaths from car crashes involving alcohol over its study, which accounted for 62% of the total deaths from car crashes on that day across the years.

 - The IIHS also ranked the top ten days of the year for alcohol-related car crash deaths based on the proportion of deaths for that day apparently attributable to alcohol: